shivambhatt35/shivambhatt35/README.md

 # 👋 Hi there, I'm Shivam Bhatt

-🎯 Analytical and results-oriented Data Analyst with 4+ years of experience driving business growth through advanced analytics, forecasting, and predictive modeling.<br>
+🎯 Results-driven Data Analyst with 4+ years of experience leveraging analytics, forecasting, and predictive modeling to drive business growth.<br>
-🔧 Skilled in developing scalable analytics frameworks and translating complex data into actionable insights that inform strategic decisions across pharmaceutical, e-commerce, and finance sectors.<br>
+🔧 Skilled in building scalable analytics frameworks and turning complex data into actionable insights to guide strategic decisions in pharmaceutical, e-commerce, and finance.<br>
 💡 Proven ability to lead cross-functional collaboration and deliver measurable impact in fast-paced, data-driven environments.

 ---